 Coach Ken Gray (Miller’s high school head coach) on Miller in high school:

 “From watching him in San Antonio, he seems like a player that gives it his all every play… Gray: He made us better offensively and defensively because starting last spring when he felt like he had an opportunity to play at (the next) level, he just stepped it up.
 We had a little visit and talked about taking plays off, just going 100 percent every play and he did that in the spring.
-Our offense knew that Roy was coming 100 percent so they had to step it up, so he made us better on both sides of the ball just by going 110 percent every play and I think every coach that came in here said, ‘Boy, his motor really runs full speed’ and it wasn’t a show because it was every play, every practice, in off season.
-He just got in a mental frame that ‘I’m going to go 100 percent every play’.
-Matter of fact, when he was down at that All-Star game in San Antonio, he’d call me and say, ‘Coach, I’m blowin’ ’em up,’ and I’d say, ‘You’d better save some for Saturday’ and he’d say, ‘Coach, with these guys you’ve got to bring it every play’ and that’s what he did all week long.”
+Our offense knew that Roy was coming 100 percent so they had to step it up, so he made us better on both sides of the ball just by going 110 percent every play and I think every coach that came in here said, ‘Boy, his motor really runs full speed’ and it wasn’t a show because it was every play, every practice, in offseason.
+He just decided ‘I’m going to go 100 percent every play’.
+Matter of fact, when he was down at that All-Star game in San Antonio, he’d call me and say, ‘Coach, I’m blowin’ ’em up,’ and I’d say, ‘You’d better save some for Saturday’ and he’d say, ‘Coach, with these guys you’ve got to bring it every play and that’s what he did all week long.”

-Roy Miller III attended the University of Texas at Austin from 2005-2008.
+Roy Miller attended the University of Texas at Austin from 2005-2008.
 He chooses the Longhorns over UCLA, University of Utah, University of Oklahoma, and Texas.
 His skills in playing football as well as his fame rose massively during this period.
 After Miller made a tackle for loss on Lendale White in the national championship of his freshman year, he was given the highest rank of defensive linemen in the NFL.
-Miller decided in his 3rd year of college to pursue a Bachelors Degree in Corporate Communication.
+Miller decided in his 3rd year of college to pursue a Bachelors’s Degree in Corporate Communication.
 Miller credits his passion in education to a class on sports marketing that he had failed in college.
 It was an easier class and a prerequisite elective.
 Miller was a member of UT’s Athletics Director’s Honor Roll, was very active in UT’s community service program and graduated with a degree in corporate communications.
-He was one of the strongest members of the University’s football squad and played defensive squad as well as short yardage fullback as a senior.
+He was one of the strongest members of the University’s football squad and played defensive squad as well as short-yardage fullback as a senior.